mikalai-sokarau/frontend-interview/Performance optimization/questions.md

 SVG is an XML-based vector image format that defines graphics using paths, shapes, text, and other geometric elements.
 It is resolution-independent, which means that graphics created using SVG will always look sharp and clear, regardless of the size they are displayed at.
 Since SVG graphics are based on vector paths, they can be scaled without losing detail and are ideal for creating graphics such as logos, icons, and illustrations.
 SVG is also easily manipulated using CSS and JavaScript, making it highly customizable.

 Canvas, on the other hand, is a bitmap-based drawing technology that allows developers to create 2D and 3D graphics by manipulating pixels on a canvas element.
 Unlike SVG, which uses vector graphics, canvas uses pixel-based graphics that are created and rendered in real-time.
 Canvas is best suited for creating graphics that need to be animated or updated frequently, such as games, simulations, or data visualizations.
 However, canvas graphics are not resolution-independent, and resizing them can cause a loss of quality.

-### Critical rendering path explanation?
-The critical rendering path refers to the sequence of steps that a web browser takes to render a web page on a user's device.
-This process includes downloading, parsing, and rendering HTML, CSS, and JavaScript resources in the correct order.

-The critical rendering path has a significant impact on the performance of a web page.
-The faster a web page can be rendered, the better the user experience.
-A slow rendering time can result in a poor user experience, which can lead to a high bounce rate and reduced engagement on the website.

-The critical rendering path includes the following steps:
-* HTML parsing: The browser downloads the HTML file and parses it into a Document Object Model (DOM) tree.
-The DOM tree represents the content of the web page.
-* CSS parsing: The browser downloads and parses the CSS files associated with the web page.
-The CSS files define the styles that are applied to the HTML elements.
-* Render tree construction: The browser combines the DOM tree and the CSS rules to create a render tree, which defines the layout and visual appearance of the web page.
-* Layout: The browser calculates the size and position of each element in the render tree and arranges them on the screen.
-Painting: The browser draws the final layout on the screen.

-To optimize the critical rendering path, web developers can use several techniques, such as minifying CSS and JavaScript files, reducing the number of HTTP requests, and leveraging browser caching.
-By reducing the time it takes to render a web page, developers can improve the user experience and increase engagement on their website.

 ### Is there a difference between repaint and reflow process?
 Reflow (or layout) refers to the process of calculating the size and position of elements on a web page, based on the content, styles, and layout rules defined in the HTML and CSS.
 Reflow is triggered whenever a change is made to the layout of the page, such as adding or removing an element, changing the width or height of an element, or changing the font size.
 Reflow is a more expensive process than repaint because it requires the browser to recalculate the position and size of all affected elements, and may cause the entire page to be redrawn.